Rajma Masala, Spiced Red Bean Gravy, is a famous meal across Northern India.

 2. Raita/Yogurt salad, rice, and Rajma masala would be the best combo.

 Tips and Variations:

-1. Rajma can be soaked and cooked bulk in advance.
-Divide them into small portions and deep freeze them in zip lock bags.
+1. Rajma can be soaked and cooked in bulk in advance.
+Divide them into small portions and deep freeze them in ziplock bags.

 2. Adjust the chili powder according to your taste.

-3. The same basic procedure can be used for any other veggies of our choice, cooked chickpeas, or any other beans.
+3. The same basic procedure can be used for any other veggies, cooked chickpeas, or beans.

-4. In the final stage, adjust water according to the desired consistency.
+4. Adjust the water according to the desired consistency in the final stage.
 Allow it to boil for 2-3 minutes after adding water.

 Tips for cooking this recipe in Non-Indian Kitchen:

-2. If Shahi Jeera is not available to you, you can use cumin seeds.
-Cumin seeds are available in all leading grocery stores in Asian Isle.
+2. If Shahi Jeera is unavailable, you can use cumin seeds.
+Cumin seeds are available in all leading grocery stores in the Asian aisle.